devvreal/Basic-Injecting-code-to-roblox-process/README.md

 # Basic-Injecting-code-to-roblox-process
-You inject a function into the Roblox process and execute a piece of Lua code like using the print function.
+You can inject a function into the Roblox process and execute a piece of Lua code like using the print function.
 Skids don't skid and claim it to be yours, i made it for educational reasons!